syncfusion-content/blazor-docs/blazor/datepicker/accessibility.md

 | <kbd>Control +Home</kbd>  | Focuses the starting date in the current year. |
 | <kbd>Control +End</kbd>  | Focuses the ending date in the current year. |

-N> To focus out the DatePicker component, use the `t` keys.
+> To focus out the DatePicker component, use the `t` keys.
 For additional information about native event, [click](./native-events/) here.

 ```cshtml
 @using Syncfusion.Blazor.Calendars